rust-lang/rustc-dev-guide/src/building/how-to-build-and-run.md

 as the build process may be different for other defaults.

 Alternatively, you can write `bootstrap.toml` by hand.
-See `bootstrap.example.toml` for all the available settings and explanations of them.
+See `bootstrap.example.toml` for all the available settings and what they do.
 See `src/bootstrap/defaults` for common settings to change.

 If you have already built `rustc` and you change settings related to LLVM, then you may have to